Skip to content

 Overview

 Hybrid responses respect a protocol to which the front-end adapter must adhere.
-A response contains, among other things, the name of the page component and its properties.
+A response contains, among other things, the name of the view component and its properties.

-To send a response, use the hybridly function the same way you would use view:
+To send a response, use the hybridly or the Hybridly\view functions the same way you would use view:

 php